ontola/home/_drafts/2020-04-20-comparing-rdf-and-xml.md

 ## Takeaways

 We tend to make sense of our world by ordering information as 'things' with 'properties'.
-The models in which we express all kinds of data tend to relfect this.
+The models in which we express all kinds of data tend to reflect this.